 We presented three concerts in 2016-2017: “Never Turning Back” in November; “Words Noted: Music of Jan C. Snow” in March, featuring the works of our favorite composer and arranger; and “The Heart and Soul of Windsong” in June, a bouquet of songs evoking the fondest memories and deepest connections of our singers.
 In July 2017, we performed at River’s Edge as part of “Circle the City with Love,” organized by the Sisters of St. Joseph.

-Now, as always, Windsong continues to grow as a chorus and an organization dedicated to promoting feminism and social change.
-As opportunities arise, we will continue to share our songs and our message in local events that align with our mission.
+Windsong, now ~60 members strong, continues to grow as a chorus and an organization dedicated to promoting intersectional feminism and social change.
+Through times of darkness, resilience, and joy, we will continue to share our songs and our message in events that align with our mission.

 We thank every one of you for coming to hear us and supporting Windsong!